massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 A Champion can prepare and cast any spell on the Champion spell list, provided she is capable of casting spells of that level.
 She must choose which spells to prepare during her daily ritual.

+**Alignment Limits:** Her alignment may restrict her from preparing and casting certain spells opposed to her moral or ethical beliefs; see Chaotic, Evil, Good, and Lawful Spells.

 **Orisons:** Champions can prepare a number of orisons, or 0-level spells, each day, as shown on the class progression table.
 These spells are cast like any other spell, but they are not expended when cast and may be used again.

+**Spontaneous Cure/Inflict Wounds:** A good Champion (or a neutral Champion who worships a good deity) can channel stored spell energy into healing spells she did not prepare.
+She can lose any prepared spell (except orisons and domain spells) to cast a *cure* spell of the same level or lower.

+An evil Champion (or a neutral Champion who worships an evil deity) can instead lose a prepared spell to cast an *inflict* spell of the same level or lower.

+A Champion who is neither good nor evil and worships a deity who is neither good nor evil must choose at 1st level whether to convert spells into *cure* or *inflict* spells.
+Once made, this choice cannot be changed.
+This decision also determines whether she channels positive or negative energy (see channel energy).

 <details>
 <summary><strong>Daily Communion and Spell Preparation</strong></summary>